sreeraman17/Mandarin-Speaking-Rig/README.md

 These are not three features.
 It is one person, and they are sitting on your laptop, and they have all the time in the world.

+Built to solve the longing for a speaking buddy to practise Mandarin, by yours truly — [sreeraman.in](https://www.sreeraman.in)

 <br>

 ## What the apps built instead